KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 This specification identifies the consent requirements necessary to record a personal information (PI) sharing transaction and provide this record as an independent receipt.

-The MVCR is designed to address existing closed consent that exists today, often defined by a binary and indefinite consent agreement.
-Closed Consent is addressed by providing both a common specification for recording consent and provision of a consent receipt for the use and sharing of personal information.
+The provision of a record of a consent with valid contact information is what is defined in this specification as Open Consent.

+The BASIC MVCR provides an open consent format to not only Open Consent, but also to provide proof of consent, and enable consistent consent practices for dynamic consent  (change consent preferences and withdraw consent).
 As the  consent receipt is required to be provisioned at point of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")

-A  consent receipt format provides a framework for binding a consent notice to a privacy control (i.e. Do Not Track), operationally useful to technically address multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.
+A consent receipt is used as a framework to bind policy to privacy controls (i.e. Do Not Track) that people can themselves administer.
+Operationally useful to technically address multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.

 # Status of this document
 The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.